 As an employer you will have many responsibilities.
 These will include employment law requirements which are not covered in this guide and HMRC requirements to report pay and details of expenses and benefits.
-In this section we advise of two new requirements which place a further burden on employees.
+There are two developments which place a further burden on employers.